Flood risk management

 • flood risk maps

-To find out what flood risk management schemes and activities are happening in your area, see the Flood Hub .
+To find out what flood risk management schemes and activities are happening in your area, see the Flood Hub interactive flood map.

 You are responsible for protecting your own property from floods.
 See the Flood Hub to find out what you can do to prepare for floods and protect your property and the people in it.
-We don't normally provide sandbags.
+You can also submit an enquiry where we may be able to advice on potential Property Flood Resilience measures which could minimise the impact of a flood would have on your property or business.

-People with watercourses on or near to their land have particular flood risk management responsibilities.
-See owning a watercourse.
+People with watercourses on or near to their land have particular flood risk management responsibilities for maintaining the free and unimpeded flow of water through the channel.
+Please see owning a watercourse for more information on this.

-We are compiling a register of all physical features and structures in Cheshire East that help manage the risk of flooding (flood risk management assets).
+We are compiling a register of physical features and structures in Cheshire East that help manage/ are poignant to flood risk with Cheshire East (flood risk management assets).

 GOV.UK gives information about the flood asset designation process.